 After sending my Mucha prototypes to NCMA, I was told they needed to be approved.
-I had no idea they were sending my designs to Mucha's great grandson.
+I didn't know exactly what that meant.
+Turns out, they were sending my designs to Alfonse Mucha's great grandson.

 Working with the Mucha Foundation was a true honor.
 Having an officially licensed product, seeing the Mucha logo on my own packaging, blew my mind—and gave me serious bragging rights with my Czech relatives.

-I'm so thankful that NCMA gave me the opportunity.
+I'm so thankful to NCMA for giving me the opportunity.

 Experimentation

-Translating Mucha's sinuous curves into a laser-friendly design was a challenge.
-To replicate his delicate linework, I experimented with laser engraving and laser cutting.
+Translating Mucha's delicate curves into a laser-friendly design was a challenge.
+To replicate his sinuous linework, I experimented with laser engraving and laser cutting.
+In the end, I preferred the laser cut shapes.

 Mucha Mod